ChinazaO1/myportfolio/README.md

 # myportfolio
-This is my portfolio repository
+This is my portfolio repository and I created a new branch called feature/bio-page

 # Hosting
-My portfolio is hosted on GitHub
+My portfolio is hosted on GitHub and all updates I make on this project reflects on my github

 ## Functionality

-My Portfolio page is responsive when the links and photos are clicked on
+My Portfolio page is responsive when the links and photos are clicked on.
+Under my craft section, all photos when clicked on redirects you to a new page which is still under development

 ## Contributing